-Four months doesn’t seem like a long time, so it can be hard to imagine building a high-quality product that’s ready for customer testing in such a short span.
+Four months doesn’t seem like a long time, so it can be hard to imagine building a high-quality product that’s ready for initial users in such a short span.
 The truth is, it can be extremely hard to produce quality software that’s ready for an audience in four months, but if it’s planned and executed correctly, then it should be more than enough time.

 The Pre-MVP Phase